kevinconway/Modelo.js/doc/deferred.rst

 *Aliases: failure, error*

-Registers a callback function to be executed upon failure of this deferred.
+Registers a callback function to be executed upon failure of this Deferred.
 Functions registered with `errback` will be passed the value of the error as an argument when called.
-Functions registered after the deferred has already been failed will be automatically executed.
+Functions registered after the Deferred has already been failed will be automatically executed.

 All errbacks are launched asynchronously using the defer.js library.